shivahanifi/visual-targets/Demo/VT_Demo_Dev_Offline/Development_Offline.md

-# Developing the Demo Code
+# Developing the Demo Code with Test Set

 ## Table of Contents